Faculty-in-Residence

 Dr. Elizabeth Grimm (G ’10): McCarthy Hall

 She received her Ph.D. in Government from Georgetown University, M.A. in Security Policy Studies from the George Washington University, and B.A. in Government and History from The College of William & Mary.
-She has also worked in the defense and security sectors of the U.S. government.
+Grimm has also worked in the defense and security sectors of the U.S. government.

 Andrea M. Headley: Capitol Campus